-Saint Mary's computes a semester GPA and a cumulative GPA for all graded courses taken.
-The GPA does not include the grades of courses transferred from another college.
+Saint Mary's computes a semester GPA and a cumulative GPA for all graded graduate courses taken.
+The GPA excludes grades of courses transferred from other colleges.
+The GPA also excludes grades earned in undergraduate coursework taken at Saint Mary's College.
 The student's official GPA is maintained in the registrar's office and is truncated at two decimal places on the academic transcript.